nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ```

 ### <a name="exit"> Exit the application: `exit` </a>
-Exits the application.
-This command should be executed only after logging out of the system.
+This command is used to exit the application and should only be executed after logging out of the system.
+It terminates Duke of Books.

 Format:
 * exit